asparagusfox/LARBS_remaps_for_X1Carbon2G/README.md

 ## Usage

-For easy usage add to `$PATH`.

-Easy way to run this script on X session start: Append filename to `$HOME/.xprofile`.

-If using Lukesmithxyz's LARBS, replace the remaps script within `$HOME/.local/bin`, this will run the script after using the`startx` command.
+Run this script upon starting X by adding it to `.xinitrc` or `.xprofile`.